isiak44/RasheedPBL/Project9/README.md

 ![lvcreate-wp](images/lvcreate-wp-vols.png)

-To verify the entire setup, we run the below command;
+And to verify the entire setup, we run the below command;

 `sudo lsblk
 `
 ![lsblk-wp-vol2](images/lsblk-wp-vols2.png)

-Then we use `mkfs.ext4`  to format the logical volumes to ext4 file system which enables us to mount our LVs to a directory.
+We can use `mkfs.ext4`  to format the logical volumes with the below code

 ```
 sudo mkfs -t ext4 /dev/webdata-vg/apps-lv